Porcelain vs. Ceramic Tiles

 Ceramic is a popular tile choice for many residential uses.
 However, there are other considerations.

-- Durability: Ceramic tile is not as tough as porcelain.
+- Ceramic tile is not as tough as porcelain.
 Avoid using it in high-traffic areas.

 Which is Better, Ceramic or Porcelain Tile?

-Is ceramic or porcelain tile better for you?
+When deciding on types of floor tiles, is ceramic or porcelain tile better for your project?
 It depends.
-The different types of tile are suitable for various parts of a house.
+Different types of tile are suitable for various parts of a house.
 The two biggest considerations are usually cost and water resistance.

 Deciding between ceramic vs. porcelain tile flooring?
 Porcelain floor tile is harder and denser.
 It's useful in high-traffic areas such as kitchens, mudrooms, hallways and living areas.

-Ceramic floor tiles, however, tend to have a softer surface.
-They are more comfortable to walk on than porcelain.
-Their tendency to stay cooler than porcelain makes them popular in homes in warmer climates.
+Ceramic floor tiles can be more comfortable to walk on than porcelain tiles.
+Ceramic tile's tendency to stay cooler than porcelain makes it a popular choice for homes in warm climates.

-We have everything you need when it's time to find the right types of tiles for your home.
+Now that you know the pros and cons of porcelain vs. ceramic tiles, it's time to find the right types of tiles for your home.
 Need help identifying a tool or material?
-Find products fast with image search in The Home Depot app.
+Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we'll show you similar products.
-Or if you'd rather not do it yourself, we offer professional tile installation.
+Or, if you'd rather not do it yourself, we offer professional tile installation.